777665Abhi/Flutter-Demo/README.md

 The three pillars of GetX

+### State management:
-[State management]: GetX has two state managers.
-One is a simple state manager used with the GetBuilder function, and the other is a reactive state manager used with Getx or Obx.
+GetX has two state managers. **GetBuilder** function, and the other is a reactive state manager used with **Getx or Obx**.
 We will be talking about it in detail below

-[Route management]: whether navigating between screens, showing SnackBars, popping dialog boxes, or adding bottom sheets without the use of context,

-[Dependency management]: GetX has a simple yet powerful solution for dependency management using controllers.
-With just a single line of code, it can be accessed from the view without using an inherited widget or context.
-Typically, you would instantiate a class within a class, but with GetX, you are instantiating with the Get instance, which will be available throughout your application

 Add obs to your variable
 Wrap your widget with Obx
 var storeName= ‘D-Mart’.obs;